influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/administration/logs.md

 |User agent                    |`Baz Service`                                                                                                                 |
 |Request ID                    |`d4ca9a10-ab63-11e9-8942-000000000000`                                                                                        |
 |Response time in microseconds |`9357049`                                                                                                                       |
+&ast; This field shows the database being acessed and the query being run.
+For more details, see [InfluxDB API reference](/influxdb/v1.7/tools/api/).
+Note that this field is URL-encoded.

 ### Redirecting HTTP access logging